erusev/parsedown/README.md

 ## Parsedown PHP

 Parsedown is a parser for Markdown.
-It parses Markdown text the way people do.
-First, it divides texts into blocks.
-Then it looks at how these blocks start and how they relate to each other.
+It reads Markdown similarly to how people do.
+First, it breaks texts into lines.
+Then, it looks at how these lines start and relate to each other.
 Finally, it looks for special characters to identify inline elements.
-As a result, Parsedown is (super) fast, consistent and clean.
+As a result, Parsedown is (very) fast and consistent.

 [Demo](http://parsedown.org/explorer/) &middot; [Tests](http://parsedown.org/tests/) &middot; [Home](http://parsedown.org)